 |Copyright © Nucleus Medical Media, Inc.|

-Rheumatic fever is caused by your body's response to a type of bacteria.
+Rheumatic fever is caused by the body's response to a type of bacteria.
 The bacteria causes strep throat.
-Your body makes antibodies to fight the infection.
+The body makes antibodies to fight the infection.
 These antibodies also begin to attack healthy tissue in the body.
 It is not clear why this happens.

 Rheumatic fever is more common in children aged 5 to 15.
-Other factors that may increase your chances of rheumatic fever include:
+Other things that raise the risk are: